Wild turkey: Social structure and mating

 Males are polygamous, mating with as many hens as they can.
 Male wild turkeys display for females by puffing out their feathers, spreading out their tails, and dragging their wings.
 This behavior is most commonly referred to as strutting.
 Their heads and necks are colored with red, white, and blue.
 The color can change with the turkey's mood, with a solid white head and neck being the most excited.
 They use gobbling, drumming/booming, and spitting as signs of social dominance, and to attract females.
 Courtship begins during the months of March and April, which is when turkeys are still flocked together in winter areas.

 Males may be seen courting in groups, often with the dominant male gobbling, spreading his tail feathers (strutting), drumming/booming, and spitting.
 In a study, the average dominant male that courted as part of a pair of males fathered six more eggs than males that courted alone.
 Genetic analysis of pairs of males courting together shows that they are close relatives, with half of their genetic material being identical.
 The theory behind team-courtship is that the less-dominant male has a greater chance of passing along shared genetic material than if he were courting alone.

 When mating is finished, females search for nest sites.
 Nests are shallow dirt depressions engulfed with woody vegetation.
 Hens lay a clutch of 10–14 eggs, usually one per day.
+Eggs measure 4.9–6.9 cm in length and 4.1–4.7 cm in width.
 The eggs are incubated for at least 28 days.
 The poults are precocial and nidifugous, leaving the nest in about 12–24 hours.
-Turkeys are a ground nesting bird, and because of this they are heavily predated on; reproductively-active wild turkeys have a lower annual survival rate due to predation of nests.
+Turkeys are a ground nesting bird, and because of this they are heavily preyed on; reproductively-active wild turkeys have a lower annual survival rate due to predation of nests.